 Cloud service platform for microbial analysis

-1928 delivers a cloud service that analyze resistance markers in bacteria from whole genome sequences.
-The software looks for resistance markers within the bacteria and do relational analysis between samples.
+1928 is a cloud-based service that analyzes resistance markers in bacteria from whole genome sequences (WGS).
+Our technology searches for resistance markers within the bacteria and performs relational analysis between samples.

 From raw reads to result in minutes